emaverick2001/PersonalPortfolio/src/content/blog/critical-role-server.md

 download episodes, I can put them on `/media` on the host for the Jellyfin server in the container to serve them.

-After starting the container, I could access my media server from a browser from any of machines in connected to my Tailscale network:
+After starting the container, I could access my media server from a browser on any of machines connected to my Tailscale network:

 ![Jellyfin Web](@images/critical-role-server/jellyfin-web.png)

-## Accessing the media server on mobile
+## Accessing the media server on iOS

 To access the server on my phone, I installed Tailscale and a Jellyfin client.
 After trying a few Jellyfin clients, I landed on